RodrigoUchoa001/RodrigoUchoa001/README.md

 <br/>

-- 🌱 I'm currently in the VII period of the university of Computer Science.
+- 🌱 I'm currently in the VIII period of the university of Computer Science.

 - 🌱 I’m currently learning Flutter.